junxit/us-congress-bills-110/metadata.md

 - 2007-11-16 — Introduced in Senate
 - 2007-11-16 — Referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S14644-14645)
 - 2007-11-16 — Sponsor introductory remarks on measure.
 (CR S14645)
+- 2007-12-06 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S15000; text: CR S15000)
+- 2007-12-06 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S15000; text: CR S15000)
+- 2007-12-06 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2007-12-06 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.